mozartfish/technical-reference/docs/tools.md

 In the following sections I describe the tools that I use for the problems I currently work on.
 I'd also like to thank Ryan Stutsman whose teaching and office hours pushed me to understand my tools to at least 1/8 of his knowledge which I learned the hard way comes from countless hours of debugging, experimentation and writing software.

-**Note: This page is getting constantly updated - Last update: April 15, 2025.**
+**Note: This page is getting constantly updated - Last update: May 24, 2025.**

 ## General Tools
 ### Editors + IDES